 And within the hospitals, the (often bland, occasionally inedible) meals are contracted out to the private sector, to the lowest bidder.
 The ancillary staff – cleaners, porters etc) are replaced with (often) minimum wage contracted workers.
 From what I’ve seen (and I spend a lot of time in hospital), these are overworked, underpaid and stressed by pushy (none NHS) managers.
 Even within the NHS, nurses are leaving because they have had enough.
 Low pay, low moral, over-worked, no pay rise for a decade (like most of the public sector – but not like the MPs who regularly award themselves pay rises of up to 16%).

 Communal rooms for patients?
 Forget that, they were monetised as well, sold off to the private sector.
 The rooms were re-purposed as extra wards, or waiting rooms, the socially-orientated entertain package (aka card, jigsaws and tv in the corner) were hastily replaced by a screen over every bed, offering – for a price, of course – TV, movies, diabolically and unusably slow internet.
-The replacement, delivered of course by private contractors, typically charge a whopping and wholly extortionate £10 a day package.
+The replacement, delivered of course by private contractors, typically charge a whopping and wholly extortionate £10 a day for access.
 Ten quid a day (or part thereof), per patient.
 Magnify that by 500 for a typical full hospital, by another 365, by the number of hospitals so privatised… I won’t comment on the fact that of the ‘wide range’ (just 70-80) of movies (at Whiston) over half have been shown on TV; then there’s the Hospedia welcome screen, where, month after month going back I don’t know how long, they can’t even be bothered to proof read or spell check basic words like ‘sevice’ (sic).
+(Addenda: latter typo finally fixed in April 2018).

 Let’s go back to nurses again, and my controversial comment that back in the day, *nurses cared.
 Again, not blinkered, some of the nurses in the past where indeed horrible, while the majority of nurses today are awesome – but there’s a difference.
 And the difference comes down to money, to profit, to politics.
 Suffice as to say that some of the ‘nurses’ today most assuredly are NOT what I, or any old-school health worker would consider a ‘real’ nurse!